Sonny & Cher: 1970–1977: TV success, Cher goes solo and divorce

-1978–1999: After Sonny and Cher
+1978–1999: Later career and reunions

 Sonny Bono went on to an acting career and later entered politics, eventually becoming a member of the U.S. House of Representatives.
 Cher went on to become a Grammy Award-winning solo singer and an Academy Award-winning actress.

 The couple made two surprise impromptu reunion performances: the first on The Mike Douglas Show in the spring of 1979, singing a medley of "United We Stand" and "Without You", and the second on November 13, 1987, on Late Night with David Letterman where they performed their hit song "I Got You Babe"; it turned out to be the last time the two would perform together.

 In early 1999, And the Beat Goes On: The Sonny and Cher Story, directed by David Burton Morris and starring Jay Underwood and Renee Faia, was broadcast on ABC.
-The TV movie was based on the autobiography of Bono, and focuses on the relationship between the couple during the early 1960s to their divorce in the mid 1970s.
+The TV movie was based on the autobiography of Bono, and focuses on the relationship between the couple during the early 1960s to their divorce in the mid-1970s.
 This movie was also nominated for two Emmy Awards.